 Clean your diamonds regularly using a mix of warm water and baking soda.
 For more information about cleaning your diamond check out our blog post "3 Best Steps for Cleaning your Engagement Ring".

 Avoid touching your clean diamonds with your fingers.
 Handle your jewelry only by grasping the edges.

 When cleaning pearls, try to use a new clean soft sponge (or makeup brush) and warm, soapy water to softly clean them.
 After cleaning the pearls, you can lay them on a towel to dry.
 If the pearls have been strung on a strand of silk, be sure not to touch it.
 The wet silk can stretch, so hands off until the pearls have dried.

 Pearls are made out of calcium which means that they can have reactions to chemicals.
 They should not come in contact with substances such as perfumes, makeup, sweat, and chlorine.
 It’s a good idea to put on perfume before you put on your pearls so that the perfume is not being sprayed directly onto the gems.
 Also, after wearing your pearls it’s a good idea to gently wipe them with a slightly damp cloth.

 Pearls require humidity, so store them in an environment that is not too dry to prevent cracking.
 Additionally, never store your pearls in plastic.
-They are organic materials and need to breathe properly and inhibited.
+They are organic materials and need to breathe properly.